LeoUtas/fishingvizr/README.md

 #### Package installation: devtools::install_github("LeoUtas/fishingvizr")

 #### The first step is visiting (https://globalfishingwatch.org/our-apis/) to register and request an API access token.
 It is required to have access to GFW API.
-The next step is determining the fishing area/s.
-If the determined area/s is within the Northwest Atlantic (FAO Major Fishing Area 21), please see option 1; otherwise, please refer to option 2.
+The next step is determining the fishing area/s, then applying the following functions.

-### Option 1:
-#### Due to the availability of geographic data for fishing areas within the Northwest Atlantic, it only requires two functions (i.e., get_rasters() and make_bubmap()) for generating fishing effort data and map visualization.

-#### get_rasters() takes the following arguments:
+#### get_rasters() requests fishing effort data from the GFW API and turns the data into a data frame.
+It takes the following arguments:

 | Argument | Required | Format | Choices | Recommended |
 | :---: | :---: | :---: | :---: | --- |